JavaFreakfor-javagames/Basic-Web-Games/README.md

-A whole bunch of games programmed in java.
+A whole bunch of games programmed in java-script.